 How a Sic Bo Roll Works

 A typical round of betting in Sic Bo is simple.
-The most complicated part of the game is the betting table, which contains a lot of domino symbols and Arabic numbers rendered in exotic script.
+The most complicated part of the game is the betting table, which contains a lot of domino symbols and Arabic numbers rendered in an exotic script.
 Because everything is bunched together, it might seem confusing to beginners.
 Find one bet at a time and fill-out your knowledge of the game as you go.

 The first bet to remember is the Small/Large bet.
-In many ways, this is the only wagering option you ever need learn.
+In many ways, this is the only wagering option you ever need to learn.
 It’s an even-money wager based on whether the rolled dice are going to produce a high number or low number.
 In some places, the Small/Large bet is called the Hi/Lo wager.

 Live Sic Bo Betting Breakdown